 In accordance with Flagler College's commitment to academic excellence and the belief that the use of mind-altering drugs leads to impaired judgment and reduced achievement, the possession or use of any illegal drug is prohibited.
-No student may be in possession of, deliver, dispense, distribute, administer, manufacture or wholesale any controlled substance, including marijuana, narcotics, hallucinogens, and other chemical analog or drug-related paraphernalia prohibited by state or Federal Drug Laws.
-Any student who violates this regulation is subject to immediate suspension, dismissal or expulsion from Flagler College-Tallahassee.
+No student may be in possession of, deliver, dispense, distribute, administer, manufacture, or wholesale any controlled substance, including marijuana, narcotics, hallucinogens, and other chemical analog or drug-related paraphernalia prohibited by state or Federal Drug Laws.
+Any student who violates this regulation is subject to disciplinary action up to and including suspension, dismissal or expulsion.